-Simulation research (Judkins 2019) showed that dropping (with "backward selection") or downweighting covariates based on simple analyses of the same data used in the evaluation yields slightly biased estimates of the variance of the estimated treatment effects (but still
+Simulation research (Judkins 2019) showed that dropping (with "backward selection") or downweighting covariates based on simple analyses of the same data used in the evaluation yields slightly biased estimates of the variance of the estimated treatment effects (but still unbiased estimates of the treatment effect itself).
+This bias is negative, meaning that the variance estimates are slightly too small, making confidence intervals for impact estimates

 Mathematically, the presence of extraneous variables causes the coefficients of the true determinants of the outcome to be less accurately estimated.
-For example, if the best prediction model is \( \mathbb{Y} = 2\mathbb{X} \) but the model is fit with many extraneous covariates, the fit prediction formula could easily end up having coefficients of 1.9 or 2.1 for \( \mathbb{X} \) instead of the best value of 2.
-If the wrong slope is used to correct for a treatment-control imbalance in \( \mathbb{X} \), the adjusted estimate of impact can be worse than an unadjusted estimate of impact.
+For example, if the best prediction model is Y = 2X but the model is fit with many extraneous covariates, the fit prediction formula could easily end up having coefficients of 1.9 or 2.1 for X instead of the best value of 2.
+If the wrong slope is used to correct for a treatment-control imbalance in X, the adjusted estimate of impact can be worse than an unadjusted estimate of impact.